 When wanting to attract a greater global audience, Izumigo Resorts came to JapanTravel for a full-scale resort group website on a budget.
-In essence the challenge was simple, we had to provide a website which travellers could use before and during their stay at any of the resorts.
+In essence, the challenge was simple, we had to provide a website that travelers could use before and during their stay at any of the resorts.

 NDA disclosure: confidential information and visuals have been omitted.

-Izumigo's former website consisted of a single landing page lacking information about various resorts and contained low quality images.
+Izumigo's former website aimed at overseas travelers consisted of a single landing page missing various resorts, lacking general information and contained low-quality images.

-We verified this evaluation by testing it on a handful of users.
-The results concluded that users didn't trust the website and had a difficult time deciding whether they'd want to stay at Izumigo.
+I verified this evaluation by testing it quickly on a handful of users.
+The results concluded that users did not trust the website, and made it harder to determine whether they'd want to stay at Izumigo.

-To figure out what type of information users actually needed to make a decision on staying at Izumigo we interviewed users in conjunction with online research of reviews and questions on booking and review sites.
-This allowed us to gain deeper understanding through combining both qualitative and quantitative information.
+To figure out what type of information users needed to make a decision on staying at Izumigo I interviewed users in conjunction with doing online research of reviews and questions on booking and review websites.

 Escaping the City